-As always, tune in next Thursday for another installment of Sagas of Shred!
+Thanks for reading and check in next Thursday night for more Sagas of Shred!

 A quick overview of some recent sales of Christian Fletcher Surfboards